Meet Giles (grade 8) and Noah Foster (grade 9), brothers, teen entrepreneurs and founders of Suds Brewing Company.

-Giles and Noah Foster, students at Shaker Heights High School, the newest member of the Veale Youth Entrepreneurship Forum, are not only teenpreneurs, they’re social entrepreneurs.
-The self-proclaimed “Brews Brothas” of Suds Brewing Company convert brewery waste into handcrafted soap, skin and hair care products.
-Spent grains (hops) have an anti-inflammatory property, and beer is 95% water, so the sibling duo is reusing important natural resources to create their “product with a purpose.”
+Giles and Noah Foster, students at Shaker Heights Schools, the newest member of the Veale Youth Entrepreneurship Forum, are not only teenpreneurs, they’re social entrepreneurs.
+The self-proclaimed “Brews Brothas” of Suds Brewing Company convert brewery waste into handcrafted soap, skin and hair care products, reusing important natural resources to create their “product with a purpose.”

 Converting brewery waste into soap is such a unique and fantastic idea.
 How did you get started?

 Noah: One of our mother’s (Danielle Sydnor) friends sent her a video of a woman in Seattle, WA making beer soap for her son who had skin issues.
 Since our mom has eczema, Giles wanted to try making some soap for her.
 A family friend who was at our house saw our soap and wanted to buy some.
 We then posted our product online, and more and more people wanted to buy our soap.
 Therefore, we set up a website, and Suds Brewing Company was started!

 How long did it take for you guys to figure out how to turn brewery waste into a natural soap?